-The EINN conference series, which covers experimental and theoretical topics in the areas of nuclear and hadronic physics, held its latest conference on 29 October - 04 November 2017 in Paphos, Cyprus.
+The EINN conference series, which covers experimental and theoretical topics in the areas of nuclear and hadronic physics, held its latest conference on October 29 to November 4, 2017 in Paphos, Cyprus.

 The SFB 1044 held its annual Summer School in Boppard from 29 August to 01 September 2017.
 Invited lecturer Adam Szczepaniak (Indiana U) spoke about Partial Wave Analysis and all that.
 Dr. Sören Lange from Gießen talked about experimental aspects.
 The program included contributions from members of the SFB (graduate students, postdocs)